Kacper-Pietkun/Speech-to-face/src/train/README.md

 - If possible train VoiceEncoder with GPU, by setting `--gpu` parameter to 1, because CPU training is very slow

-Run `train_ast.py` if you want to train Audio Spectrogram Transformer as the VoiceEncoder.
+Run `train_ast.py` if you want to train AST VoiceEncoder.
 The script is almost identical to the `train_voice_encoder.py` script, however there are some differences.
 For example, you can use early stopping (specify `--early-stopping` parameter).
 Moreover, the AST model training is splitted into two parts.
 During the first part, whole model is frozen except the head, which is trained.
 During the second part whole model is unfrozen and the model is fine-tuned.

 # Face Decoder

-Run `train_face_decoderr.py` script to train FaceDecoder
+Run `train_face_decoder.py` script to train FaceDecoder

 Loss functions conists of two components (the third component was not implemented):
     1. Difference between ground truth and predicted face landmarks (MSE)